KTern/docs-center/docs/content/digital-projects/boards/_index.en.md

 </li>
 <li>

-**Timeline View:** The number of Digital Boards in KTern can be viewed in timeline format under concerned parent tasks of workbook, which provides a visual representation of the project's progress.
+**Timeline View:** The number of child boards corresponding to a parent task can be viewed in WBS column of the timeline.
 </li>
 <li>